-- As Ansolabehere notes, clerical errors, inconsistencies, and typographical errors in fields such as name, address, and date of birth can create significant errors in attempts to link records across different lists.
-This includes the example of linking a voter file to National Change of Address, telephone records, death registries, or across different states' voter files.
-Both false positives (matches that should not have occurred) and false negatives (matches that did not occur but should have) arise.15 - With the slap-dash sort of effort made by the so-called experts, small inconsistencies that are not in fact errors will result in false positives or false negatives.
+(matches that did not occur but should have) arise.16

+- With the slap-dash sort of effort made by the so-called experts, small inconsistencies that are not in fact errors will result in false positives or false negatives.
 For example: how does such cross-checking account for someone who may be "Elizabeth" in one list but "Liz" in another?
 Or a name that appears with a "Jr." in one list but not in another? - The methodological flaws of the Braynard and Geels reports were so readily apparent that even basic spot checks revealed how error-filled the allegations were.
-During a hearing in the Georgia legislature, one state representative, Bee Nguyen, laid out what her quick research found: - Many of the so-called postal boxes which voters were alleged to have unlawfully registered as their habitation were actually the mail centers at large condo complexes. - Of the voters alleged to have voted in both Georgia and another state (the so-called "double voters") Nguyen looked up the first 10 names on the list and found 8 of them listed in Georgia property records as residents.
+During a hearing in the Georgia legislature, one state representative, Bee Nguyen, laid out what her quick research found: - Many of the so-called postal boxes which voters were alleged to have unlawfully registered as their habitation were actually mail centers at large condo complexes. - Of the voters alleged to have voted in both Georgia and another state (the so-called "double voters") Nguyen looked up the first 10 names on the list and found 8 of them listed in Georgia property records as residents.
 Taking another name from the list-a woman allegedly registered in Georgia and Arizona-she confirmed this person's residence and voting record in Georgia, and she found another voter with the exact same name listed in the Arizona voter rolls, born in the same year but with a different birth date.
 She also identified another person on the list in a similar situation: voters had the same name but different birth dates.
 One of the names on the list of people who had allegedly voted in two states was a person who shared the same name with his father.
 The Georgian voted in Georgia.
 His father voted in Maryland.
-There was no cross-border voting. - Reporters who have chased down the allegations also have found that they are riddled with errors. - For example, one of the so-called dead voters, "James Blalock," was in fact his live widow, Mrs. James Blalock, voting while alive. - o And the dead Linda Kesler did not vote.
+There was no cross-border voting. - Reporters who have chased down the allegations also have found that they are riddled with errors. - For example, one of the so-called dead voters, "James Blalock," was in fact his live widow, Mrs. James Blalock, voting while alive. - And the dead Linda Kesler did not vote.
 The live Lynda Kesler did. - Meanwhile Deborah Jean Christiansen, a Roswell, Georgia, resident who died in 2019 did not vote.
-Her voter registration was canceled in 2019, and the county did not mail her a ballot for the Nov.
-3, 2020 election.
-But a different woman also named Deborah Jean
+Her voter registration was canceled in 2019, and the county did not mail her a ballot for the November 3, 2020 election.
+But a different woman also named Deborah Jean Christiansen, who was born in the same year, did vote in Cobb County, Georgia, in 2020.
+However, that woman has a different birthday and social security number. - The allegation that people under-17 were allowed to vote misunderstands Georgia law which allows 17-year-olds to pre-register to vote as long as they turn 18 by election day.